babel/babel-sublime/README.md

 Find it as [**Babel**](https://packagecontrol.io/packages/Babel) through [Package Control](https://packagecontrol.io/).

+Note: if babel-sublime does not appear in your list of packages, you may add it by doing the following:

+- cmd+shift+p -> "Package Control: Add Repository"
+- Paste in https://github.com/babel/babel-sublime as the Github URL

 #### Setting as the default syntax

 To set it as the default syntax for a particular extension: